Fox-y Lady: Cultural references

 When Lois is given her contract after getting a job at Fox News, she happily runs home in a way reminiscent of Willy Wonka & the Chocolate Factory when that film's protagonist, Charlie Bucket, runs home after receiving his golden ticket.
 She then falls and starts moaning, much like Peter did after he won a tour of the Pawtucket brewery in "Wasted Talent", but instead of grabbing her kneecap as Peter did, she grabs her right breast.

-Later on at the studio, Stewie's broadcast on Fox News is a parody of a viral video clip of an angry Bill O'Reilly during a teleprompter malfunction; this scene was cut from the TV airing due to profane language and time constraints, but is on the DVD version.
+Later on at the studio, Stewie's broadcast on Fox News is a parody of a viral video clip of an angry Bill O'Reilly misreading his teleprompter; this scene was cut from the TV airing due to profane language and time constraints, but is on the DVD version.

 When Fred Savage is proven to be Rush Limbaugh and Michael Moore, he also reveals himself to be Tony Danza, Camryn Manheim, Malcolm-Jamal Warner, Kevin Nealon, John Forsythe, and Metallica drummer Lars Ulrich.
-After Savage confesses to his multiple identities, the voice-over from The Wonder Years (Daniel Stern reprising his role) is heard and Fred angrily shouts at him, "I don't need you anymore!".
+After Savage confesses to his multiple identities, the voice-over from The Wonder Years (Daniel Stern reprising his role) is heard and Fred angrily shouts at him, "I don't need you anymore!"
 In the DVD version, Stern responds, criticizing Fred over his negative attitude.